MathieuNls/bianca/bianca.md

 ## Performance of BIANCA

-\red{In this section, we provide insight on the performance of BIANCA by examining the projects for which the best and worst results were obtained.}
+In this section, we provide insight on the performance of BIANCA by examining the projects for which the best and worst results were obtained.

 BIANCA performed best when applied to three projects: Otto by Square (100.00% precision and 76.61% recall, 96.55% F$_1$-measure), JStorm by Alibaba (90.48% precision, 87.50% recall, 88.96% F$_1$-measure), and Auto by Google (90.48% precision, 87.50% recall, 86.76% F$_1$-measure).
 It performed worst when applied to Android Annotations by Excilys (100.00% precision, 1.59% recall, 3.13% F$_1$-measure) and Che by Eclipse (88.89% precision, 5.33% recall, 10.05% F$_1$-measure), Openhab by Openhab (100.00% precision, 7.14% recall, 13.33% F$_1$-measure).
 To understand the performance of BIANCA, we conducted a manual analysis of the commits classified as _risky_ by BIANCA for these projects.